 Think about it – Most grandparents light up when you ask about their grandchildren.
-My friends share stories and pictures readily and often, and are willing to spend abundantly on the grandbabies even when they cannot easily afford to do so.
-No matter what the product or service, which could be clothes, toys, extracurricular activities or travel, the grandparent demographic tends to consist of eager consumers.
+My friends share stories and pictures at the drop of a hat.
+They are willing to spend abundantly on their grandchildren even when they cannot easily afford to do so.
+No matter what the product or service, which could be clothes, toys, extracurricular activities, or travel, the grandparent demographic tends to consist of eager consumers.

-The bottom line?
 Your impact on the country’s economy and well-being is considerable and you can expect more companies to cater to your age group moving forward.
 Marketing professionals understand your economic clout and commitment to family.
-Companies that ignore this demographic are missing out on alot of business.
+Companies that ignore this demographic miss out on a lot of business.

 Source for cover image: Isaac Quesada

 - 10 Thoughtful Gifts for New Grandparents They Will Use!

 - Grandparent Travel with Grandchildren (Parents Not Invited!)